unboxxbusiness/99forevertools/docs/cloudflare-deployment-guide.md

 ## 🐛 Troubleshooting

+### "Configuration file for Pages projects does not support 'build'" Error
+**Solution**: Remove the `[build]` section from `wrangler.toml`.
+The build configuration must be set in the Cloudflare Pages dashboard under "Settings" → "Builds & deployments".

 ### Build Fails
 - Check Node.js version is 18.x or 20.x
 - Verify all dependencies are installed: `npm install`
 - Check build logs in Cloudflare dashboard
+- Ensure build command is set to: `npm run pages:build`
+- Ensure build output is set to: `.vercel/output/static`

 ### 404 Errors After Deployment
 - Wait 2-3 minutes for DNS propagation